Augusto11CB/English-Repository/Verbal Tenses - Summary.md

 * **_So far_ - from a point in the past until now**
 > They have sold 110 cars so far

  ### Superlative + Present Perfect

  ### Recent Completed Events
  Talk about finished events or states in in the very recently past.
 * **Key words [Recently, Just]**
  > Our company has recently opened a new office in London.
 Have you heard anything?
- > Augusto have just return from an exchange in Sweden
+ > Augusto have just returncome back from an exchange in Sweden

  ### Past Events with Present Results
- > She has broken her arm practising mountain bike.
+ > She has broken her arm practiscing mountain bike.

  ### Start in the Past and still going on - Since and For
  talk about a present situation that began at a specific point in the past and is still going on in the present.
  > The house on the corner has been empty FOR three years.
  > The house on the corner has been empty since 2003.